ecs-hk/ebs-fushu/README.md

 ## Dry run

-With dry run, no snapshots will be pruned and no snapshots will be created.
+With dry run, no snapshots will be deleted and no snapshots will be created.

 ```bash
 # Use _your_ AWS Owner ID